networknt/light-doc/content/en/service/portal/user-management/registration/_index.md

 reviewed: true
 ---

 When you go to https://lightapi.net, the landing page is the dashboard.
 On the upper right corner, there is a user icon.
-Click it, and you will find two menus Sign In and Sign Up.
+Click it, and you will find two menus: Sign In and Sign Up.

 To register a new user, click the Sign Up on th menu.
 A user profile form will be shown up.